ddmitv/dig-or-die-mods/README.md

 If build successfully, they will be automatically copied to `BepInEx/plugins` in game folder.

 # Modifying Save Files

+Download `save-tool.exe` from [Github Releases](https://github.com/NUCLEAR-BOMB/dig-or-die-mods/releases) page (or compile it yourself).

+The `save-tool` is a command line utility for compressing and decompressing save files.
+You need to run it through command line.
+To list all available options use `--help`.

 > [!CAUTION]
 > Careless modification of save file could result in the file being corrupted.